Solar limb faculae: intensity contrast from two vantage points: Methods

 \subsection{The observations}

 We use data from a SO/PHI-HRT observational campaign in October 2022, conducted under the \verb|R_SMALL_MRES_MCAD_AR-Long-Term| Solar Orbiter Observing Plan \citep[SOOP,][]{Zouganelis2020SOOP}.
 At that time, from Earth's perspective, Solar Orbiter was approaching the Sun-Earth line.
 Observations were carried out near disc centre in the SO/PHI viewpoint (at $\mu > 0.8$), at heliocentric distances ranging from $0.35$ to $0.37$\,au.
-Given the $0.5"$ plate scale of the HRT, this corresponds to $127$\,km -- $134$\,km on the Sun per pixel at the disc centre.
+Given the $0.5"$ plate scale of the HRT, this corresponds to $127$\,km -- $134$\,km on the Sun per pixel at the disc centre, and one observation is conducted in 85\,s.
 Solar Orbiter tracked a region containing two largely unipolar groups of faculae, with several small pores located at the larger magnetic concentrations in both polarities.

 We analyse 34 SO/PHI-HRT magnetograms from this campaign, recorded between 2022.10.20 21:15:03 and 2022.10.22 21:15:03 UTC.
 Specifically, we use the \verb|solo_L2_phi-hrt-blos| data product, which is processed entirely on the ground \citep[see][]{Sinjan2022HRTPipeline, Kahil2023_PSF, Bailen2023PSF}.
 The $B_{LOS}$ values are derived from the vector magnetic field, inferred using the \verb|cmilos| RTE inversion code \citep[see][]{Orozco2007Usefulness}.